junxit/us-congress-bills-110/metadata.md

 - 2008-05-19 — Placed on the House Calendar, Calendar No. 220.
 - 2008-05-19 — Reported by the Committee on Transportation.
 H. Rept.
 110-654.
 - 2008-05-19 — Reported by the Committee on Transportation.
 H. Rept.
 110-654.
+- 2008-05-21 — Considered as unfinished business. (consideration: CR H4432)
+- 2008-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-21 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 5/19/2008 H4098)
+- 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 5/19/2008 H4098)